What Are the Options For Suboxone Addiction Treatment?

 - Partial hospitalization

 A Suboxone addiction doesn’t mean there’s no hope of recovering from opioid abuse.
-Zinnia Healing’s substance abuse treatment options treat the whole person.
+Zinnia Health’s substance abuse treatment options treat the whole person.
 Our compassionate addiction specialists create a treatment program uniquely tailored to you and your recovery goals.
 Ready to talk?
-Call Zinnia Healing today at (855) 430-9439.
+Call Zinnia Health today at (855) 430-9439.

 Frequently Asked Questions

 1. Does Insurance Cover Suboxone Addiction Treatment?

 Some health insurance plans cover treatment for Suboxone addiction.
 In the United States, coverage for addiction treatment is required under the Affordable Care Act (ACA), meaning insurance plans offered through the ACA marketplace must offer addiction treatment coverage.

 Most addiction treatment centers offer payment plans or sliding scale (income-based) fees to make treatment accessible for individuals with no insurance coverage or with limited financial resources.

 Some of the insurance carriers in the United States that cover addiction treatment include:

 - Blue Cross Blue Shield

 - UnitedHealth Group